 - Vacuum rather than forceps, if operative vaginal delivery is needed.

-- Avoid pushing too long in second stage.
+- Avoid pushing too long in the second stage.

 - Delivering on “all fours” or on your side.